Business savings accounts, like personal savings, offer interest on the funds you deposit, making the most your of your company's surplus cash.

 Business savings accounts are a place for businesses to store surplus cash and earn interest.
 Unlike most business current accounts, company savings accounts don’t typically charge a monthly fee and offer competitive interest rates.

-Business savings accounts are available for sole traders, partnerships and limited companies, but different providers have different eligibility requirements, so it’s important to check the eligibility criteria before applying.
+Business savings accounts are available for sole traders, partnerships and limited companies, but different providers have different eligibility requirements, so it’s important to check the criteria before applying.

 Like with personal savings accounts, there are various types of business savings accounts available.
 Each account type will offer different access levels and balance criteria, so the best account for your business will depend on your company’s circumstances.